realdatadriven/etlx/README.md

 3. **Execution**:
    - All queries are combined using the specified `union_key` (default is `UNION`).
    - The combined query is executed as a single statement.
+   - The combined query can be save by specifing `save_sql` normally an insert, create [or replace] table or even a copy to file statment, and insert statment should be used in combination with the `save_on_err_patt` and `save_on_err_sql` in case of an error matching the `table does ... not exist` to create the tabe instead.
 ---

 #### **Markdown Example**